-Subject Head: Martin Alsaigh
+Subject Head: Helen Bristow

-Contact: malsaigh@farmors.gloucs.sch.uks
+Contact: hbristow@farmors.gloucs.sch.uk

 Specification: AQA GCSE Computer Science (8525)

-Students will look at the principles of computer science including the opportunity to develop analytical and problem-solving skills (transferrable skills that are highly sought after).
-Students will develop an understanding of components that make up digital systems, and how they communicate with each other.
-There will also be an in-depth understanding of the impact of digital technology on the individual and on wider society.
+In a rapidly developing world, it has never been more important for our students to be technologically aware.
+At GCSE, students will look at the principles of computer science and have the opportunity to develop highly sought after transferable skills such as analytical and problem-solving skills.
+Students will develop an understanding of the components that make up digital systems, and how they communicate with each other.
+They will also study to gain an in-depth understanding of the impact of digital technology on both individuals and wider society.

-This course gives students a real, in-depth understanding of how computer technology works and an insight into what goes on "behind the scenes", including computer programming.
+This course gives students a real, in-depth understanding of how computer technology works and provides an insight into what goes on "behind the scenes", including computer programming.
 This course is suitable for those students with a strong mathematical and scientific background and a keen interest in computing and technology.